tb0hdan/stnith/README.md

 ## Disclaimer

 This tool is intended for authorized use only.
-The authors are not responsible for any damage or loss of data resulting from the use or misuse of this software.
+The authors are not responsible for any damage or loss resulting from the use or misuse of this software.
 Ensure you have a complete understanding of its functionality and have implemented appropriate safeguards before deploying it in any environment.